*Originally published in the Philadelphia City Paper (closed in 2017), Nov. 9, 2012.

-This story was made possible by a grant from the Fund for Investigative Journalism.
+This story was supported by a grant from the Fund for Investigative Journalism.

 When Philadelphia Police officers stopped Dwayne Marks as he was driving north on Broad Street near Temple University last year, Marks says he wasn’t particularly worried.
 Marks, who is a black man in his late 30s from East Mount Airy, has faced drug charges in the past — but he’s straightened up, he says.
 When the police asked whether he had a criminal background, “I told them, ‘Yeah,’” he recalls.
 “I told them the truth.”